over-light/proxima/docs/api.md

 ```

 ## parse_output
-By given output ID, finds raw output data on LRB state, parses the it as lazyarray
+By given output ID, finds raw output data on LRB state, parses it as lazyarray
 and decompiles each of constraint scripts.
 Returns list of decompiled constraint scripts

 `/txapi/v1/parse_output?output_id=<hex-encoded output ID>`